org-ecclesiafoundation/coop-discrete-math/lesson-agenda/README.md

 _Ant: The works of the | LORD are great,*
 &nbsp;&nbsp;Sought out of all them that have pleas- | ure therein._

-Praise ye the LORD.
+Hallelujah!
 I will praise the LORD with | my whole heart,*
 &nbsp;&nbsp;In the assembly of the upright, and in the con- | gregation.

 The works of the | LORD are great,*